jdcohen220/java-api-best-practices/README.md

 ## API as a Contract

-API has to be thought of as a contract - when we make available API to other developers, we are promising them certain functionality.
+API has to be thought of as a contract - when we make API available to other developers, we are promising them certain functionality.
 It is often hard for engineers to leave their code alone, as they imagine new and better approaches (even when not working).
 Thinking that we should revise our API, to attempt to make it better, is to only be done after much consideration, as by doing this we risk introducing breaking changes and bugs to the developers down stream from us.

 Having said this, there is a time when API experimentation is the right thing to do - and that is during the journey from initial idea conception until we reach the 1.0.0 release of our API.
 Even if we don't need to version our APIs, as they are only to be used by ourselves, we should be cognisant of where this boundary lies, that separates 'experimentation time' from 'business time'.

-> TODO Cover topics like justifying everything, "why do you need this?", the cost of API (maintenance, etc), Java New Date/Time example
+## The Importance of Justification

+The easiest API to maintain is no API at all, and it is therefore extremely important to require justification for every method and class that forms part of our API.
+During the process of designing our APIs, we should therefore frequently find ourselves asking the following question: 'is this really required?'.
+We should assure ourselves that the API is paying for itself, returning vital functionality in return for its continued existence.

 ## API Documentation

-There are two kinds of document that are critical to developers, JavaDoc and more in-depth articles, such as those Microsoft publishes for [Java on Azure](https://docs.microsoft.com/java/azure/?WT.mc_id=link-refcard-jogiles).
+There are two kinds of document that are critical to developers when working with an SDK: JavaDoc, and more in-depth articles, such as those Microsoft publishes for [Java on Azure](https://docs.microsoft.com/java/azure/?WT.mc_id=link-refcard-jogiles).
 Both of these are equally important to developers, but it is important to understand that they serve different purposes.
 In this refcard we will cover JavaDoc, as it is more relevant to our interests as API designers.

-JavaDoc is intended to give a developer an overview of the API - it can be considered the 'what' in terms of the contract offered by the API.
+JavaDoc is intended to give a developer an overview of the API.
 Engineers responsible for writing API should consider it part of their job to ensure that a JavaDoc is complete, with class-level and method-level overviews, specifying the expected inputs, outputs, exceptional circumstances, and any other detail (without going into detail regarding implementation).

 In an ideal world, the effort to create high quality JavaDoc would go a step further, to also include code snippets that users can copy/paste into their own software to kick start their own development.
-These code snippets need not be long screeds of code - it is best if they are constrained to no more than five to ten lines of code - and they can be added to the generated JavaDoc over time as users start to ask questions on the API.
+These code snippets need not be long screeds of code - it is best if they are constrained to no more than five to ten lines of code.
+These code snippets can be added to the JavaDoc of the relevant class or method over time, as users start to ask questions on the API.

 The value of JavaDoc extends beyond offering it to other developers - it can also help us.
 This is because JavaDoc gives us a filtered view of our SDK by only showing API that is intended for public use.
 If we establish a routine of regularly generating JavaDoc we can review our API for issues such as missing JavaDoc, leaking implementation classes or methods, and other things that aren't what we expect.

 As most Java projects are based on Maven or Gradle, generating JavaDocs for a project is typically as simple as running `mvn javadoc:javadoc` or `gradle javadoc`, respectively.
+Getting into the habit of generating this documentation (especially with settings configured to fail on any error or warning) on a regular basis ensures that we are always able to spot API issues early, and remind ourselves of areas of our API that need more JavaDoc content to be written.

 ### JavaDoc Tags

 JavaDoc ships with a [number of tags](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/javadoc.html#CHDJFCCC) such as `@link`, `@param`, and `@return`, which provide more context to the JavaDoc tooling, and which therefore enables a richer experience when HTML output is generated.
-It is extremely useful when writing JavaDoc content to keep these in the back of your mind, to ensure that they are all used.
-To understand when to use each of these tags, refer to the ['Tag Comments` section](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/javadoc.html#CHDJFCCC).
+It is extremely useful when writing JavaDoc content to keep these in the back of your mind, to ensure that they are all used when relevant.
+To understand when to use each of these tags, refer to the ['Tag Comments` section](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/javadoc.html#CHDJFCCC) of the Java Platform, Standard Edition Tools Reference documentation.

 ## Consistency

-Very rarely these days does software get developed by a single person, and even if it did, the human condition is so fickle that what they deem is great one day may be dead wrong the next.
+Very rarely these days does software get developed by a single person, and even if it did, the human condition is so fickle that what they deem is great one day may be considered dead wrong the next.
 Fortunately, as we design API, we have a clear record of the decisions we have made in the form of our public API, and it can be quite easy to spot when something is deviating from this forming convention.

 The short term benefit to having consistent API is that we reduce the risk of frustrating our users, and the long term benefit is that a consistent API ensures that when an end user arrives at a new section of your API, that they are more readily able to intuit how it should be used.

 Some of the more important considerations around consistency include:

-* Return types, e.g. List / Collection / Iterator / Iterable / Stream
-* Method naming patterns
-* Argument order
-* Consistent instantiation process

-> TODO more detail on above points
+* **Return types:** Ideally all API that must return a collection should be consistent, using only a few classes rather than all possible ones.
+A good subset of collections to return might be `List`, `Set`, and `Iterator` (and in this case, never `Collection`, `Iterable`, and `Stream`).
+Similarly, returning `null` should be avoided in a consistent fashion (this is covered further below).
+* **Method naming patterns:** Developers rely on their IDE to auto-complete their input, so consider the importance of API naming, to ensure related concepts appear adjacent to each other in the users auto-complete popup lists.
+* **Argument order:** APIs that overload methods to accept different numbers or types of arguments should always ensure that the ordering is consistent and logical.
+* **Consistent instantiation process:** Using a variation of contructor, factory, singleton, and dependency injection patterns in an API can lead to confusion for the developer.
+Creating an instantiation plan for an API up-front can help to mitigate this.

 ## Minimize API

-It is the natural instinct of an API designer to want to write as much API as they can - to offer more convenience rather than less convenience - but this leads to two concerns:
+It is the natural instinct of an API designer to want to write as much API as they can - to offer more convenience rather than less - but this leads to two concerns:

 1. It can lead to API overload: developers are required to scan through and understand more API than is necessary to complete their job.
 2. The more API we expose, the greater the maintenance burden we place on our future selves.